takugian/quick-tutorials-with-aws/vpc/vpcendpoint/README.md

 # vpcendpoint

-This project creates:
+This project creates a VPC Endpoint.
-- A VPC Endpoint;

 ## Helpful links